flinguenheld/rusty_chew/README.md

 This is the rustynuine firmware for the [Chew](https://github.com/flinguenheld/chew) keyboard!

-It performs some cool hacks that all keyboard enthousiats love:
+It performs some cool hacks that keyboard enthousiats love:

-- Layers (momentary & dead)
+- Layers
+    - Set defaut
+    - Activated as long as a key is held (the best ❤️)
+    - Dead key style (activated until another key is pressed)
+- Homerows
-- Homerows (Hold to activate a modifier, Press to print a regular key)
+    - Hold to activate a modifier
+    - Press to print a regular key
+- Combos
-- Combos (two keys pressed at once result in a third one)
+    - Two keys pressed at once result in a third one
+- Leader key
-- Leader key (Once activated, it allows you to hit a sequence (3 keys max) to produce another key (leave it with Escape or a wrong key))
+    - Once activated, it allows you to hit a sequence (3 keys max) to produce another key
+    - Leave it with Escape or a wrong key
+- Macros
-- Macros (One key can produce a chain of keys (e.g. to automate accents or email addresses))
+    - One key can produce a chain of keys (e.g. to automate accents or email addresses)
 - Mouse emulation
+- No mods
+    - Prevent modifiers with specific keys (e.g. no shifted symbols)
+- Caplock
-- Caplock (Deactivated by itself or Escape)
+    - Deactivated by itself or Escape

 <div align="center">
     <img src="./images/prawns.png">